antuniooh/Angular9SpringBoot_Project02/README.md

 <!-- ABOUT THE PROJECT -->
 ## 💻 About The Project
-The project consists of an agenda, in which the user can enter, remove and edit contacts.
+The project consists of an adress book, in which the user can enter, remove and edit contacts.

 There is an API developed in Spring Boot, in which contacts are registered/removed/edited in the database.
 Furthermore, the entire interface is done with the user through an Angular application that is consuming this Java API.